rpsirois/etstats/README.md

 ## etstats
 ### an Enemy Territory: Legacy Script

+POST stats to a web server which also serves a webpage which is a viewer and search engine for stats.
+Organized into LAN parties, which contain matches and player data.
+See example screenshot below.

 Requires a JSON module, ie. [https://github.com/rxi/json.lua]()

 **TODO**: POST data instead of outputting a file.